 (Image Credit: iStockPhoto/stocknshares)

-What are your thoughts about the Verizon strike?
+What do you think about the BT/EE tie-up from a competition perspective?
 Let us know in the comments.